CMS-SUS-XPAG/GenLHEfiles/DecayStep/README.md

 1. **main20.cc**
   * This is the Pythia8 program that will do the decay
   * It takes as argument a config file (see below) and the name for the output file
-  * By default it will process 100k events.
-You can easily change
 2. **template.cmnd**
   * This is the template of the config file that will be passed to the pythia executable
   * It specifies which file to use as input file, how many events to process, and turns on the parton shower and hadronization
 3. **runDecay.py**
   * This is the scripts that calls pythia to do the decay
   * It has two options:
     1. `-d` :  the location of the directory that contains all the undecayed lhe files that need to be decayed.
-The files in that directory need to have undergone the prep step as explained before, and have the string `undecayed` as part of the name.
+If the files in that directory have the string `undecayed` as part of the name, that will be changed to `decayed`.
+Otherwise the name of the output file will be kept the same as that of the inputfile.
     2. `-n` : the number of events to process
   * Several directories will be made, for the config files, the log files and the resulting decayed files